Warren County Court Records

 Mason Municipal Court5950 South Mason Montgomery Rd, Mason, OH 45040(513) 398-7901

 Warren County Court hours are Monday through Friday, 8:00 AM to 4:00 PM, excluding holidays.
-The Common Pleas Court follows an 8:00 AM to 4:30 PM schedule.
-The Probate Court’s hours are 8:00 AM to 4:00 PM, and applicants are asked to arrive by 3:45 PM for services such as marriage license applications.
+The Common Pleas Court is open 8:00 AM to 4:30 PM.
+The Probate Court is open 8:00 AM to 4:00 PM — arrive by 3:45 PM for services such as marriage license applications.

 Are Court Records Public in Warren County?

 Ohio law creates a strong presumption that court records are open for inspection and copying.
-Ohio Revised Code §149.43 defines public records broadly and requires public offices to make them available at reasonable times during regular business hours.
-Court records are further governed by the Rules of Superintendence for the Courts of Ohio, particularly Rules 44 through 47, which set out definitions, access standards, and confidentiality protections specific to records held by court clerks.
+Ohio Revised Code 149.43 defines public records broadly and requires public offices to make them available at reasonable times during regular business hours.
+Court records are also governed by the Rules of Superintendence for the Courts of Ohio — particularly Rules 44 through 47 — which set out definitions, access standards, and confidentiality protections specific to records held by court clerks.

-Under Rule 45, Divisions © and (D), certain categories of information are treated as confidential and are not available for general public inspection.
-These restricted categories include, among others:
+Under Rule 45, Divisions (C) and (D), certain categories of information are treated as confidential and are not available for general public inspection.
+These restricted categories include:

 • Personal identifiers of juveniles in custody or pending disposition, along with juvenile social histories, civil commitment records, and post-adjudicatory treatment facility reports